dgutman/ADRCPathViewer/README.md

 ADRCPathViewer
 =====================
 This is a development workspace for a pathology viewer for the ADRC @ Emory using the DSA CodeBase.
 The repo contains two parts.
-The web service which used Python Flask and OpenSlide to serve whole-slide images, serve static pages and endpoints to the database.
-The web applications which contains the viewer.
+The web service which used Python Flask-Restful and OpenSlide to serve whole-slide images, serve static pages and endpoints to the database.

 Prerequisites
 =====================
-virtualenv: to create a virtual python enviroment for the ADRC project

-    pip install virtualenv

-openslide: to serve whole-slide images.
-Follow the instructions [here](https://github.com/DigitalSlideArchive/digital_slide_archive/wiki/VIPS-and-OpenSlide-Installation) to install openslide
+The following packages are required to run the API

+* OpenSlide and its dependencies (follow the instruction in this [link](https://github.com/DigitalSlideArchive/digital_slide_archive/wiki/VIPS-and-OpenSlide-Installation))

 Instuctions
 =====================